 Monterey golf for the masses: Sure Pebble Beach is awesome, but plenty of other options await

-MONTEREY, Calif. - There are basically two types of golfers - those who've golfed on the Monterey Peninsula, and those who hope to some day.
-The menu is irresistible: Pebble Beach Golf Links, Spyglass Hill, Poppy Hills and Links at Spanish Bay, just to name a few.
+MONTEREY, Calif. -- There are basically two types of golfers -- those who've golfed on the Monterey Peninsula, and those who hope to some day.
+The menu is irresistible: Pebble Beach Golf Links, Spyglass Hill, Poppy Hills and the Links at Spanish Bay, just to name a few.

 There are some two dozen courses scattered about in a section of California where land is so off-the-charts valuable that 800-square-foot shacks sell for close to $1 million.

-But while golf caters largely to an affluent crowd, there are millions of players who either can't afford to play the Peninsula's name courses, or just think that no round of golf should cost $425 (Pebble's current going rate).
+But while golf caters largely to an affluent crowd, there are millions of players who either can't afford to play the Peninsula's name courses, or just think that no round of golf should cost north of $400 (Pebble's current going rate).
 So the dream of actually playing out here lingers on life support.
 Most will never see it fulfilled.

 What many of those golfers who've put their Monterey fantasies aside don't realize is that there is an absurd amount of quality, affordable golf to be played out here.
 Not so-so munis that just happen to reside two hours south of San Francisco, but excellent courses that have long been popular with the locals and will forever be overshadowed by Pebble Beach's utter dominance (in addition to the flagship course, the resort runs four other topnotch tracks with a Tom Fazio design in the planning stages).